exonum/exonum-doc/src/architecture/serialization.md

 work with the signed messages, and later, if necessary, transfer them to other nodes.
 This is necessary for the consensus algorithm.
 Also, "deserialization" of unused fields does not occur without the need, which minimizes the overhead.
-Moreover, this format allows to achieve `zero-copy` because the data itself is a kind of non-mutable buffer that can be safely transmitted, and there will be no copying until there is no access to the fields.
+Moreover, this format allows to achieve [zero-copy][zero_copy] because the data itself is a kind of non-mutable buffer that can be safely transmitted, and there will be no copying until there is no access to the fields.

 ## Serialization Principles